Encoding Encoded Characters in XSLT for Deployment

 About Geoff Varosky

-Geoff Varosky is the Director of Development and Evangelism for Jornata (www.jornata.com), a Microsoft Gold Partner focusing on SharePoint solutions based out of Boston, MA.
-He has been architecting and developing web based applications for over 13 years, and has been working with SharePoint for the past 6 years.
-Geoff is an active member of the SharePoint community, Co-Founder and Co-Organizer of the Boston Area SharePoint Users Group (www.bostonsharepointug.org), co-organizer for SharePoint Saturday Boston (www.sharepointsaturday.org/boston) and speaks regularly at SharePoint events and user groups.
+Geoff Varosky is a Senior Architect for Insight, based out of Watertown, MA.
+He has been architecting and developing web based applications his entire career, and has been working with SharePoint for the past 15 years.
+Geoff is an active member of the SharePoint community, Co-Founder and Co-Organizer of the Boston Area SharePoint Users Group, co-founder for the Boston Office 365 Users Group, co-organizer for SharePoint Saturday Boston and speaks regularly at SharePoint events and user groups.

 Leave a Reply